cartoon-battle/cartoon-battle.github.io/shop.md

 In other words, you can pull a legendary from a single-common-card pack:

 ![Legendary Peter from a 1k pack](http://i.imgur.com/8bg4GYZ.png)

+## What is the best thing I can spend my gems on?

+Most recommended option is the 800 gems box special deal.
+If you don’t have many gems, don’t waste them on refills, speeding up research, upgrading cards, etc. The boxes have the best odds for you.

+After the 800 box special deal, there is another one: 10 cards for 3500 gems.
+This means that you can get 13 cards for 4300 gems.
+You should try to save up until you can buy both of those.
+This gives you the best chance of getting multiple legendaries to fuse.

 ## Should I buy the Rapture Box?